xiaomi-research/dasheng-tokenizer/README.md

 </div>

 DashengTokenizer is a high-performance continious audio tokenizer designed for audio understanding and generation tasks.
-Compared to previous works, our framework trains a **single linear layer** to enable audio generation for semantically strong encoders.
+Compared to previous works, our framework trains a **single linear layer** to enable audio generation for semantically strong encoders, **without** a Variational AutoEncoder (VAE).

 Achievements: